Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Students in CMTH 102 can use this research guide to find sources for informative or persuasive speeches.
+Students in CMTH 102 can use this research guide for help finding sources for their informative, demonstrative, or persuasive speech topics.

 Differences Between Informative and Persuasive Speeches